Jeimer Candelario Player Props: Nationals vs. Mets

 Jeimer Candelario At The Plate

-- Among the qualified hitters, he ranks 75th in batting average, while his on-base percentage ranks 60th and he is 34th in slugging.
+- Among qualifying batters in baseball, his batting average ranks 83rd, his on-base percentage ranks 65th, and he is 36th in the league in slugging.

-- In 16.8% of his games this year, he has gone deep, and 4% of his trips to the dish.
+- In 16.7% of his games this season, he has gone deep, and 3.9% of his trips to the dish.

-- Candelario has driven in a run in 31 games this year (32.6%), including 16 games with more than one RBI (16.8%).
-He has also driven in three or more of his team's runs in five contests.
+- In 32.3% of his games this season, Candelario has had at least one RBI.
+He's picked up more than one in 16.7% and driven in three or more of his team's runs in five contests.

-- He has scored in 44 games this year, with multiple runs 10 times.
+- He has scored in 45.8% of his games this season, with two or more runs scored in 10.4%.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.